Temporal Stream Logic: Synthesis beyond the Bools: TSL Synthesis

-The first step of our approach is the synthesis of a \textit{Control Flow Model}~$ \cfm $ (CFM) from a given $ \TSL $ specification~$ \varphi $.
-The CFM provides us with a uniform representation of the control flow structure of our final program.
-It does, however, not fix any function or predicate implementation yet, and is also not tight towards any specific FRP language implementation.
-Intuitively, we can just think of a CFM as a finite state implementation of a computation.
-Formally, a CFM~$ \cfm $ is a tuple $ \cfm = ( \names, \pterms, \fterms, \TAMstates, \TAMinitial, \TAMtrans, \TAMlabel ), $ where, \begin{itemize}
+\paragraph{Control Flow Model} The first step of our approach is the synthesis of a \textit{Control Flow Model}~$ \cfm $ (CFM) from the given $ \TSL $ specification~$ \varphi $, which provides us with a uniform representation of the control flow structure of our final program.